How to can Blueberry Pie Filling to Use All Year

 Now that you’re done making the pie filling the biggest question on your mind should be: How do I eat it?!
 There are so many things you can do with this filling and I hope you’ll try them all.
 You can use it to make a blueberry pie or berry bars, eat it over ice cream or cheesecake, or if you’re feeling extra frisky, eat it with a spoon!
 The last option is a must at the end of each jar!
 Gotta get every last bit out, right?
 This is my daughter’s favorite part.
 The last thing I made with it was berry bars!

-Stay Tuned for More Blueberry Pie Filling Recipes!
+More Pie Filling Recipes!

 Canned Blueberry Pie Filling